bmag/emacs-purpose/README.md

 Plans for the near future:

-- Add extension for pop-up windows
+- Improve popup-windows extension to automatically close popup window

 - Add extension for combining Purpose and [perspective](https://github.com/nex3/perspective-el)